-Bleach added to the water will prolong rose life.
+Bleach added to the water will prolong the rose’s life.

 Only the saddle, if possible in one piece, should be submitted in a clean bag.
 To preserve the integrity of the fleece there should be a minimum of disturbance to the lanket while removing as much dirt as possible to give a thoroughly skirted piecere moving all debris, secondary cuts, vegetable matter, hairy bits and coloured hairs not included in the class i.e. black hairs should not be found in a white fleece and vice versa.
 The saddle should then be folded so the tips are together with the cut edge on the outside.
 Further folding or rolling to fit into the bag may be necessary.
 Some fleeces may be too large to fit on a skirting table so 2 halves would be accepted and when folding the 2 sides together care should be taken to ensure the neck and flanks match up.

-A pot plant is a total package of plant and the pot it is in.
+A pot plant is a total package of plants and the pot it is in.
 Both should be in top condition and complement each other.

 The pot should be decorative, not a plain plastic pot.
 It should suit the plant and be clean, with a decorative mulch of pebbles (as an example) to enhance the display.

-Entrants to supply a tray for below their entry so that the pot can be watered during the show without damage to the shelving.
+Entrants are to supply a tray below their entry so that the pot can be watered during the show without damage to the shelving.